Abortion Patient Was Forced to Climb Through a Window Because of Clinic Blockade

 Patel said the group that stormed the D.C. clinic was coordinated and prepared with a social media plan that included broadcasting on Facebook Live.

-A clinic employee testified Wednesday that Handy, booked into the clinic as “Hazel Jenkins,” rushed the door, along with other protesters.
+A clinic employee testified Wednesday that Handy, booked into the clinic as “Hazel Jenkins,” rushed the door along with other protesters.
 Video evidence at the trial showed Handy directing process of building the blockade.

 Jones, the Pennsylvania woman, was also on the video.
 “How is this allowed?”
 Jones cried, “visibly and audily distraught,” according to WUSA9.